Uni terms explained

 Tertiary Entrance Examination (TEE) is the exam for secondary students finishing year 12 in Western Australia.
 A student’s TEE result determines their eligibility for entry to tertiary study.

 Tertiary Entrance Rank (TER) provides the ranking which is used for allocating places in university courses.
 It is calculated from the Tertiary Entrance Score (TES) for school leavers.
 As of 2010, the Tertiary Entrance Rank became known as the Australian Tertiary Admission Rank (ATAR).

 Tertiary Entrance Score (TES) is calculated using a student’s best four or five tertiary entrance subject scores.
 For non school leaver tertiary entrance applicants, the score is normally calculated using two tertiary entrance subject marks.

-Tertiary Institutions Service Centre (TISC) is an incorporated body established in 1975 by Curtin University of Technology, Edith Cowan University, Murdoch University and The University of Western Australia which provides services to university applicants including the processing of applications for university admission and facilitation of the STAT.
+Tertiary Institutions Service Centre (TISC) is an incorporated body established in 1975 by Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia which provides services to university applicants including the processing of applications for university admission and facilitation of the STAT.

 A tutor is an academic staff member who supervises tutorials for small groups of students.